Saturday, April 23, 2011

 but I have prayed that your own faith may not fail;

 you must strengthen your brothers.

-The Albanian nun who became Mother Teresa did not wait for someone else to pick up that little deserted child in the street and bathe his sores.
+The little Albanian nun who became Mother Teresa did not wait for someone else to pick up that little deserted child in the street and bathe his sores.
 She saw the Risen Christ in him and in all the others she helped.
 Did the young Polish priest who became John Paul II ever imagine when he took his first vows that he would bring the Risen Christ to more people than all the previous Popes put together?

 The word "Easter" comes from a Germanic goddess of spring.
-Latin peoples use the word pasqua from the Jewish pasch or Passover.
+Latin peoples use the word pasqua from the Jewish pasch or passover.
 When the Germanic peoples were converted the Church wisely associated the word for Springtime with the feast of the Risen Lord.
 All around us new life is springing from the dead of winter.
 And so, as St. Paul says,

 let us celebrate the feast,